UnitedHealth Group (NYSE:UNH) Updates FY23 Earnings Guidance

-UnitedHealth Group (NYSE:UNH – Get Rating) issued an update on its FY23 earnings guidance on Friday morning.
-The company provided EPS guidance of $24.50-25.00 for the period, compared to the consensus EPS estimate of $24.93.
+UnitedHealth Group (NYSE:UNH – Get Rating) updated its FY23 earnings guidance on Friday.
+The company provided earnings per share guidance of $24.50-25.00 for the period, compared to the consensus earnings per share estimate of $24.93.

 UnitedHealth Group Announces Dividend